How to reset Windows 10 without losing your files

 How to get the list of apps removed by the reset process

-The Removed Apps file produced by the reset of Windows 10
+The Removed Apps file resulting from the reset of Windows 10

-The Removed Apps file produced by the reset of Windows 10
+The Removed Apps file resulting from the reset of Windows 10

-Opening the HTML file gives you the list of apps removed while resetting your PC.
+Opening this HTML file gives you the list of apps removed while resetting your PC.
 You can now decide which ones you need back and reinstall them, one by one.

 Apps removed while resetting your PC